♦ AES/SHA-based manual file crypto-synchronizer for cloud transfers and remote storage ♦

 As long as the file remains referenced in the second folder (with directory structure and names), you can delete local version and then get back the remote one, which becomes local, or vice versa.
 This way the files not needed at present don't occupy the space on a local drive, and if they were wiped accurately (along with protokey and the 2nd folder), the «overseer» should not be able to get them.

 With Naamari module alone you are able to work with local storage: create and modify it, add new files and remove unnecessary ones.
 The copies of the storage may be put on carriers like (rewritable) compact disks, flash drives, streamers etc., which play the role of your own cloud.
-In such circumstances, nevertheless, we recommend to use Naamari-lautta, and write the appropriate «cloud client» (caller of system's copy/remove utilities) yourself.
+In such circumstances, nevertheless, we recommend to use Naamari-lautta: it can work with «mounted» filesystems, that is, local folders, by calling system's copy/remove routines.
+See the manual, Naamari-lautta syntax.

 The release for Windows, which you get from Download page, is portable in that you don't install it to your system, just unpack and run.
 Linux users have to compile the sources for now; there should be no problems, since Naamari and Naamari-lautta projects don't have «external» dependencies, that is, headers and libraries outside of «standard» Qt and Go compiler packages (of course, you need to install these packages first).
 Before you start, please read the manual from Manual folder.
 For the time being, you may read it in English, Russian, and Ukrainian.
 Haven't we mentioned (and haven't you seen above) that Naamari is a purely console application?..
 The manual describes its command-line syntax and other things you should know.